aryan7tiwary/Hand-Cricket/README.md

 STEP 2: Move hand_cricket file to /usr/bin

+STEP 3: Give execution permission to the file.
+You can do it by command: chmod +x /usr/bin/play_handcricket

-STEP 3: Now open terminal and play the game just by entering the command > play_handcricket
+STEP 4: Now open terminal and play the game just by entering the command > play_handcricket